-The term 'Madoff Investment Scam' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+'Madoff Investment Scam' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Madoff investment scam began as a legitimate stock brokerage business that ballooned into one of the largest hedge fund like structures before being discovered as the largest Ponzi scheme fraud in history.
 Auditors only uncovered the scam in 2008 when Bernie Madoff admitted to his sons what he had done.
 They promptly turned him into the authorities.